 Day 3 : Samoens – Morzine

-Known as the home of the stone cutters, Samoëns sees its activity today mainly articulated around tourism.
-After having accompanied the democratization of winter sports since the 1960s, Samoëns has successfully developed summer tourism.
+Known as the home of the stone cutters, Samoëns is nowadays mainly articulated around tourism.
+After having helped the democratization of winter sports since the 1960s, Samoëns has successfully developed summer tourism.

 The Golèse pass (1660m/5450 ft) is at the end of the trail, after the hamlet of Allamands, the chalet de la Croix and the chalet de l’Abérieu at the foot of the Dents Blanches.
 From Samoëns, the ascent is long and progressive, in forest most of the time, and across meadows and alpine pastures when approaching the pass.
 The GR5 continues north, towards the refuge of Vigny and further on, the hamlet of Erigné Derrière, located in the Manche valley.
 No gold here, but rather a little jewel in a green setting!
 This valley at the end of the world is simply beautiful.

 Approximate distance: 12,5km – Elevation gain: +970m (3180 ft) / Elevation loss: -500m (1640 ft)

 Day 4 : Morzine – Col de Bassachaux – La Chapelle d’Abondance